Science

 Starlab

-The Wayne County Math and Science Center owns two StarLabs, indoor planetariums.
-They are for the use of Wayne County teachers.
-In order to borrow the StarLab, you must be trained.
-Training for StarLab are conducted as needed.
-If you would like more information about StarLab trainings, please contact Latisha Porter.
+The Wayne County Math and Science Center owns two StarLabs, indoor planetariums, for the use of Wayne County teachers.
+In order to borrow a StarLab, you must be trained.
+Trainings are conducted as needed.
+For more information about StarLab training, please contact Latisha Porter.

-- Entering the Starlab and Deflating the Dome and Packing Up
+- Entering the StarLab, Deflating, and Packing Up(opens in new window)

-Please click to watch the entire process of setting up the Starlab, presenting a "show" and tearing it down, in a 25-second video.
+You can also watch the entire process of setting up and tearing down(opens in new window) in this 25-second time-lapse video.

-The Wayne County Math and Science Center has 15 different cylinders that you can use with your students.
+The Wayne County Math and Science Center has 15 different cylinders available for use with your students.

 Frequently Asked Questions